-The ability to work in breadth and depth and to develop a range of cognitive skills is ensured by coherently structured pathways through a broad programme.

-Lectures will develop the skills of summarising and processing information, mentally and through note-taking.
-University of Southampton HUMS CQA 2017/18 University of Southampton Programme Specification Page 4 of 17

-Cognitive skills are developed in student-led classes - seminars, presentations, discussions, group projects - from the outset of the programme.
-As you move into the later Parts, you will be required to take more responsibility for your classes and thus to develop and demonstrate the full range of cognitive skills in a public setting.
+- The ability to work in breadth and depth and to develop a range of cognitive skills is ensured by the coherently structured programme. - Lectures will develop the skills of summarising and processing information, mentally and through notetaking. - Cognitive skills are developed in student-led classes-seminars, presentations, discussions, group projects from the outset of the programme.
+As you move into the later parts, you will be required to take more responsibility for your classes and thus to develop and demonstrate the full range of cognitive skills in a public setting.